 Gear linkage worn or improperly set up

 Surprisingly the most common gearbox problems do not stem from the gearbox but that of your gear linkage.
 As the T3 gear linkage is so long approximately 3metres a tiny amount of play at one end is multiplied by the time it reaches the other.
-Couple this with multiple 30 year old components and bushes along the way and you have a recipe for disaster.
+Couple this with multiple 30-year-old components and bushes along the way and you have a recipe for disaster.
 Repairing your gear linkage is probably one of the cheaper jobs you can do for approximately 200 euros you can buy the whole kit to replace every component and once you have your linkage set up correctly it will transform the drivability of your van making it feel like a modern car.

-Worn linkages also will affect your gearbox leading to more stress and wear on both the shifting components and on syncro rings hubs and even the gears themselves all of which are much more expensive.
+Worn linkages also will affect your gearbox leading to more stress and wear on both the shifting components and on Syncro rings hubs and even the gears themselves all of which are much more expensive.

-Often age related wear can lead to lead to poor shifting and noisy running most components are after 30 years of service just worn out leading to play.
+Often age-related wear can lead to lead to poor shifting and noisy running most components are after 30 years of service just worn out leading to play.

-Given that gearboxes work to very fine tolerances, wear can lead displacement of shafts and sloppiness in gear alignment and interface.
+Given that gearboxes work to very fine tolerances, wear can lead to the displacement of shafts and sloppiness in gear alignment and interface.
 This is most evident in the major bearings which is why it is imperative to replace these in every build.

 Play in the pinion bearing can lead to variance in the pinion height and backlash which are the two most critical measurements in your gearbox.
 This can be seen in the wear patterns on the crown wheel and pinion head.
 If optimal mating of the crown wheel and pinion is not achieved this will cause undue stress on the teeth and can lead to metal fatigue and the catastrophic failure of these components.
-Pinion bearing wear can often be heard as a whining when driving or accelerating.
+Pinion bearing wear can often be heard as whining when driving or accelerating.

 Wear in the selector lever bore in the main case leads to slop in the selector lever and will lead to less accurate shifting within the box and through all the shifting components.
 This is often caused by a combination of wear in the gear linkage and general wear.
 It is remedied by re-boring and re-sleeving the case.

 Syncro rings enable smooth shifting by slowing down the freewheeling gear and allow for smooth shifting.
 They are made of brass and are a wear component.
-As they are softer than the gears and the synchronising rings they wear more quickly.
-Most syncro rings can be often worn out and need to be replaced sometimes then can also be broken, this will lead to poor shifting and often grinding when changing gears.
+As they are softer than the gears and the synchronizing rings they wear more quickly.
+Most Syncro rings can be often worn out and need to be replaced sometimes then can also be broken, this will lead to poor shifting and often grinding when changing gears.

 Synchronising hubs and rings

-Earlier synchronising hubs had square cut outs with sharp corners which often are cracked and can in time disintegrate leading to poor shifting and lack of or poor transmission of power.
+Earlier synchronising hubs had square cut-outs with sharp corners which often are cracked and can in time disintegrate leading to poor shifting and lack of or poor transmission of power.
 Points on the selector rings can become blunted lessening their ability to grip and causing poor shifting and potentially jumping out of gear.